Managing Diabetes During the Holidays

 Other ideas for lower-carbohydrate and lower-sugar alternatives include:

-- Mashed cauliflower instead of mashed potatoes
+- Mashed cauliflower instead of mashed potatoes (or a 50/50 mixture of the two)

 - Fresh vegetables instead of casserole

 “It’s fine to enjoy a treat during the holidays.
-My recommendation for children with diabetes is the same as for children without diabetes: Consume an appropriate portion size, with the caveat to provide insulin if that is part of your diabetes regimen,” says Campbell.
+My recommendation for children with diabetes is the same as for children without diabetes: Consume an appropriate portion size, with the caveat to provide insulin if that is part of your diabetes regimen,” says McKay.
 “Consuming the treat/dessert with a meal that contains fat and/or protein can help prevent blood sugar levels from rising too rapidly.”

 Sign up for our Newsletter